 Since the release of Crimes in Burma, the Clinic has continued to document human rights violations in the country and has significant ongoing efforts related to military policy reform, transitional justice, and sustainable energy use by communities.
 In November 2014, the Clinic released findings from a four-year-long investigation into war crimes and crimes against humanity in Eastern Myanmar.
 The Clinic’s legal memorandum implicates senior Myanmar officials, including the current Home Affairs Minister, in war crimes and crimes against humanity.

-More recently, in October 2015, the Clinic and Fortify Rights released a report concluding that Myanmar police officers used excessive force during a crackdown on protesters, in which they arrested more than 100 individuals in Letpadan, Bago Region in March.
+In October 2015, the Clinic and Fortify Rights released a report concluding that Myanmar police officers used excessive force during a crackdown on protesters, in which they arrested more than 100 individuals in Letpadan, Bago Region in March.
 The report, “Crackdown at Letpadan: Excessive Force and Violation of the Rights to Freedom of Peaceful Assembly and Expression,” calls on authorities to release individuals wrongfully detained for exercising their rights to freedom of peaceful assembly and freedom of expression.

-The Clinic has also hosted events related to human rights in Myanmar, including “Ties To The Top: The Role of Government Officials in Human Rights Abuses in Myanmar,” a panel featuring advocates U Teikkha Nyana, a Buddhist monk seriously injured by white phosphorus during a peaceful protest, and who is now suing the local police chief, as well as the Home Affairs Minister; U Aung Thein, a Supreme Court advocate who is helping him; Matt Smith, of Fortify Rights; and Roger Normand, of Justice Trust.
+The Clinic has also hosted events at Harvard related to human rights in Myanmar, including “Ties To The Top: The Role of Government Officials in Human Rights Abuses in Myanmar,” a panel featuring advocates U Teikkha Nyana, a Buddhist monk seriously injured by white phosphorus during a peaceful protest, and who is now suing the local police chief, as well as the Home Affairs Minister; U Aung Thein, a Supreme Court advocate who is helping him; Matt Smith, of Fortify Rights; and Roger Normand, of Justice Trust.
 Watch video from the event.

 Point person for Myanmar/Burma: Tyler Giannini